 I am committed to maintaining and hopefully extending VPython, as it is obviously much more mature than GlowScript and benefits from the existence of lots of useful modules, especially for scientific programming.

-While the graphics in GlowScript today are pretty basic, it is already clear that WebGL with its emphasis on the use of Graphics Processing Units (GPUs) available on modern graphics cards, will make it possible for GlowScript to do very high-quality graphics.
+With WebGL’s emphasis on the use of the Graphics Processing Unit (GPU) available on modern graphics cards makes it possible for GlowScript to do high-quality graphics.
 VPython was created at a time when that was not an option, but it is possible that the graphics developments for GlowScript will provide a foundation for improving the graphics in VPython.

 For users of VPython, note that the VPython Help summarizes the main differences between classic and GlowScript versions of VPython.
 Also available there is a Python program for converting VPython programs to GlowScript programs.

 If you are new to programming, you may find the Python tutorials at www.codecademy.com very helpful.